tiepdotme/serenade-wind/_posts/2020-07-13-second-language.md

 Andrew, on the other hand, knows Romanian and has a working knowledge of German and Latin.

 Needless to say, we both need to brush up on our language skills.
 One of the keys of immersing ourselves in the country and cultures we intend to visit will be going native, so to speak, which means learning a second language or perhaps a third, fourth or fifth language.

-We're also reminded of Joshua Slocum who picked up a working knowledge of Portuguese while he sailed alone around the world.

-Captain Slocum, a good model for us all.